outpaddling/Coding-Standards/README.md

     fully tested, strupper() was moved to libxtend.

 2. Absolutely no global variables unless there is no alternative.
 In my decades of programming, the only places I've encountered where global variables are unavoidable are interrupt service routines (ISRs) and event handlers, i.e. subprograms that are called asynchronously rather than via the normal interface.
 They have no place in application programming.
 There are other constructs available in modern languages that make modular programming convenient and efficient.

 3. Write cohesive code, i.e. keep related code together.
 Each subprogram should serve exactly one purpose and each purpose should be served by exactly one subprogram.
-Initialize loop variables in or immediately before the loop, not pages earlier.
+Initialize loop variables in or immediately before the loop, not where it is out-of-sight such as in the variable definition at the start of a larger block.
 The reader should not have to jump around the program to find all the pieces needed to understand a code block.

 ## Portability

 POSIX is powerful.
-Using strictly POSIX code, we can meet most peoples' needs most of the time.
-No need to hinder them by using extensions that aren't needed from an OS they don't use.
+Using strictly POSIX code, we can meet virtually all needs.
+No need to hinder users by using extensions that aren't needed from an OS they don't use.

 All code should run on any POSIX platform and any CPU architecture.